Editor's Note: This article may not be regularly updated. Please refer to this link to see the latest updates on coronavirus in the DMV.

 A Loudoun County schools staff member, two adults in the Peninsula Health District and one person in the Pittsylvania Danville Health District are among more who have died.

 The pastor of a Virginia church said he feels blessed to be recovering from an illness made it difficult to even walk up two stairs to his home.
 "This virus is no joke," said Kenny Baldwin.

 A U.S. Marine who is assigned to Fort Belvoir in Fairfax County and lives at Marine Corps Base Quantico in Prince William County was the state's first diagnosed case.

 Two city employees, Kenneth Moore, a D.C.
 Department of Youth Rehabilitation Services worker, and George Valentine, a member of the Mayor’s Office of Legal Counsel, also died.
-A 65-year-old woman and a 59-year-old Franciscan friar have died from the virus.
+On June 5, a officer Keith Williams became the first D.C. police officer believed to have died from the virus.

-The growing number of sick includes dozens of D.C.'s first responders.
-More than 30 police officers and firefighters have tested positive for the disease and more than 300 were under self-quarantine this week due to exposure concerns.
+More than 30 police officers and firefighters tested positive for the disease and more than 300 were under self-quarantine in April due to exposure concerns.

 A rector in his 50s at Christ Church Georgetown was the first person to test positive.
 He had "no history of international travel and no close contacts with a confirmed case," Bowser said.
 A 39-year-old organist at the same church later tested positive.